pub-calculator-io/simple-interest-calculator/readme.md

-# Simple Interest Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Simple Interest Calculator Widget for WordPress

 The simple interest calculator can be used to provide a quick and accurate calculation of interest assessed on a loan or investment.